Payment import from Fortnox

 The Payment Import window opens.

-3. Create a new payment import by clicking on in the Payment Import window and giving it a name (for example "Fortnox").
+3. Create a new payment import by clicking on New in the Payment Import window and giving it a name (for example "Fortnox").
 The following fields must be filled in:

 • Import type: FortnoxAPI